MLSysOps/DataCI/docs/Create_Text_Classification_Dataset.md

 train_data_pipe_run = train_data_pipeline()
 ```

-The output `text_augmentation.csv` will be used as train dataset.
+The output `text_aug.csv` will be used as train dataset.

 2. Run training with the built train dataset v1
    Now you can simply train a pre-trained BERT on this text classification dataset v1: